Bush Doctrine: Unilateralism

 Unilateral elements were evident early in Bush's presidency.
-Conservative Charles Krauthammer, who coined the term "Bush Doctrine", deployed "unilateralism", in February 2001 to refer to Bush's increased unilateralism in foreign policy, specifically regarding his decision to withdraw from the ABM treaty.
+Krauthammer, who coined the term "Bush Doctrine", deployed "unilateralism", in February 2001 to refer to Bush's increased unilateralism in foreign policy, specifically regarding his decision to withdraw from the ABM treaty.

-There is some evidence that Bush's willingness for the US to act unilaterally came even earlier.
+There is some evidence that Bush's willingness for the U.S. to act unilaterally came even earlier.
 The International Journal of Peace Studies 2003 article "The Bush administration's image of Europe: From ambivalence to rigidity" states:

 Attacking countries that harbor terrorists

 The doctrine was developed more fully as an executive branch response following the September 11 attacks.
 The attacks presented a foreign policy challenge, since it was not Afghanistan that had initiated the attacks, and there was no evidence that they had any foreknowledge of them.
 In an address to the nation on the evening of September 11, Bush stated his resolution of the issue by declaring that, "We will make no distinction between the terrorists who committed these acts and those who harbor them."
-The President made an even more aggressive restatement of this principle in his September 20, 2001 address to a Joint Session of Congress:
+The president made an even more aggressive restatement of this principle in his September 20, 2001 address to a joint session of Congress:

 White House Press Secretary Ari Fleischer later wrote in an autobiographical account of that address, "In a speech hailed by the press and by Democrats, [the President] announced what became known as the 'Bush Doctrine'".
 The first published reference after the 9/11 attacks to the terror-fighting doctrine appeared September 30 in an op-ed by political scientist Neal Coates.

-This policy was used to justify the invasion of Afghanistan in October 2001, and has since been applied to American military action against Al Qaeda camps in North-West Pakistan.
+This policy was used to justify the invasion of Afghanistan in October 2001, and has since been applied to U.S. military action against al-Qaeda camps in North-West Pakistan.